czzarr/czzarr.github.com/source/_posts/2012-03-26-we-are-all-nutcrackers.markdown

 information gathers all those clues and eases this process.
 Part of this cognitive process is the memorisation.
 Digested information makes memorisation more accessible.
-Remember those cheatsheets you conscientiously you wrote for your revision in college?
+Remember those cheatsheets you conscientiously wrote for your revision in college?
 Reading an article digest gives the same benefits.
 When building our personal knowledge database we store those keywords, key sentences.
 Digested information is the natural form of information we manipulate in our brain when